Aryalexa/42-b2bRoot/README.md

 # b2bR

+This project serves you as a virtualization introduction.
-The 42 project Born2beroot explores the fundamentals of system administration by inviting us to install and configure a virtual machine with VirtualBox (or UTM).

-Target: configure your first server using a VM
+You will explore the fundamentals of system administration with a virtual machine, and configure your first server there.

+Topics: Network & system administration

 ## Table of contents
 - [Subject](https://github.com/Aryalexa/42-b2bRoot/blob/main/Subject.md#b2br-subject)